spotlightpa/poor-richard/content/news/2023-01-13-SPLSPECRULING.md

 “Today’s decision is good news for the nearly 200,000 Allegheny County residents currently without representation in the state House,” a spokesperson for the state House Democratic caucus said in a statement.
 “Now county elections officials can proceed to print ballots and make final preparations for special elections in the 32nd, 34th, and 35th legislative districts on February 7.”

+A spokesperson for the Allegheny County Elections Division did not immediately respond to a request for comment. <a href="https://apnews.com/article/pennsylvania-pittsburgh-c17d343149408a2fda1743a9630444a6">According to the Associated Press</a>, a lawyer for the county said Wednesday that voting machines had been tested and precincts had been secured for the elections.
+Ballots had not yet been printed nor had mail ballots been sent out as of Wednesday.

 In November, Democrats won 102 out of 203 seats in the lower chamber — on paper, a one-vote majority.
 However, DeLuca died shortly before Election Day, and two other winning Democrats resigned in December to take higher office.

 Those vacancies left Democrats at a three-vote disadvantage to Republicans and set the stage for a contentious beginning to the two-year legislative session in early January.